-Students who worked through the Foundations course and implemented the recommendations from the course have done extremely well in their educational and life pursuits.
+Students who worked through the Foundations course and implement the recommendations from the course have done extremely well in their educational and life pursuits.

-During the Foundations in Personalized Learning course students will determine their own unique learning preferences and complete the diagnostics assessment.
-Once the student has completed the learning preferences and diagnostic assessments, the PEC will go over the results with the student and parents.
+During the Foundations in Personalized Learning course students will determine their own unique learning preferences and complete the diagnostic assessment.
+Once the student has completed the learning preferences and diagnostic assessment, the PEC will go over the results with the student and parent/guardian.
 This may be done through the live online classroom, via email, teleconference, or Teams.

-In addition, students will complete their course plan.
+In addition, students will complete their 4-year Plan and/or course plan.
 Students will explore the online learning environment and become familiar with the tools available to foster and promote successful learning.
 Students will discover how to set goals and schedule their time.
-In addition, students will learn about CMASAS's policies and procedures and how to resolve technical issues.
+In addition, students will learn about CMASAS' policies and procedures and how to resolve technical issues.